Things to Know About the Coronavirus (COVID-19)

 But in H2 2019, it went down to 5.5%.
 For the full year of 2019, the World Bank estimated economic growth of 5.8%.

-The estimation is expected to change when coronavirus hits.
-Because of the pandemic, it is expected to lower down the economic growth in the year 2020.
+The estimation is expected to change when the coronavirus hits.
+Because of the pandemic, it is to lower economic growth in the year 2020.

 China is the Philippines’ top trading partner and the biggest importer in the country.

 According to the Philippine Statistics Authority (PSA), the total trade of China is 18.8%.

 The import account is approximately 20% of goods from China, followed by Korea and Japan, at 10% each.